scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Terminology

-**Control Plane PKI (CP-PKI)**: The control plane PKI is the public-key infrastructure upon which SCION's Control Plane relies for the authentication of messages.
+**Control Plane PKI (CP-PKI)**: The control plane PKI is the public key infrastructure upon which SCION's Control Plane relies for the authentication of messages.
 It is a set of policies, roles, and procedures that are used to manage trust root configurations (TRCs) and certificates.

 **SCION Autonomous System (AS)**: A SCION Autonomous System is a network under a common administrative control.
 For example, the network of a SCION service provider, company, or university can constitute an AS.
 While functionally similar to a BGP AS, a SCION AS operates within an Isolation Domain (ISD), it utilizes a different address scheme and serves as a locator in the addressing of end hosts.
 References to ASes throughout this document refer to SCION ASes.